xtuple/xtuple-vagrant/README.md

 Read [Configure Your VM](#configure-your-vm).
 In particular make sure the `xtSourceDir` variable matches the location of the cloned xTuple source code on the host machine.

-Now make sure that the VM will play nicely with your host machine:
+Now make sure the VM will play nicely with your host machine:

     host $ vagrant plugin install vagrant-vbguest